-Atrogel® Arnica gel may be used to relieve pain and bruising in adults, children and the elderly.
+Atrogel® Arnica gel may be used to relieve muscular pain and bruising in adults, children and the elderly.
 Apply 2 to 10 cm of the gel gently to the affected area.
 Use between 2 and 4 times daily for pain relief.

 Atrogel® Arnica gel may be used by those who are pregnant.